87% Chance of a Kamala Win? Here’s How to Prepare...

 On your way, you spot dozens of terrified members of another tribe running for their lives with terrified looks in their eyes.
 It’s a human stampede.

-Your instincts will tell you to run like the wind.
+Your instincts will tell you to run like the wind along with them.
 It doesn’t matter if you can’t see a saber-toothed tiger or a rival tribe brandishing their spears.
 You just know it’s time to run.

 This crowd instinct is one of the reasons we survived in the wild and became the dominant species on Earth.

-Note: Editor’s Note: Louis Navellier, my colleague and a Senior Investment Analyst at InvestorPlace, has been working on quantitative models since he was in college in the 1970s.
-And he’s built a reputation on Wall Street for pioneering this approach to investing.
-He’s even been called the “King of Quants” for his work in this area.